-The expected cost of annual call options is based on estimated long-term account value growth and a historical review of our actual option costs.
-Our best estimate assumptions for lapse, partial withdrawal and mortality rates are based on our actual experience and our outlook as to future expectations for such assumptions.
+Our best estimate assumptions for lapse rates are based on our actual experience and our outlook as to future expectations for such assumptions.
 These assumptions are reviewed on a quarterly basis and are updated as our experience develops and/or as future expectations change.
+The following table presents average lapse rate assumptions, by contract duration, used in estimating the fair value of the embedded derivative component of our fixed index annuity policy benefit reserves at each reporting date: